 - Operate the equipment as it is intended to be operated.
-However, for the first 1-1/2 hours, if possible, operate the equipment at about half the available engine power, occasionally operating at full engine power for brief periods.
-Also, if possible, avoid prolonged low-speed, low-power operation during engine break-in. - Proper engine oil is especially critical during break-in because of the higher engine temperatures that can be expected.
+However, for the first 3 hours, if possible, operate the equipment at about half the available engine power, occasionally operating at full engine power for brief periods.
+Also, if possible, avoid prolonged low-speed, lowpower operation during engine break-in. - 2.
+Proper engine oil is especially critical during break-in because of the higher engine temperatures that can be expected.
 See REC-OMMENDED ENGINE OIL in Introduction.
 Change the oil if it is not appropriate for the ambient temperatures during the break-in period.
-See Table 1. - Check the oil level twice a day or after every 4 hours of operation during the first 24 hours of operation. - 4.
-Change the oil and oil filter after the first 24 hours of operation and have the valves readjusted by a qualified mechanic.
+See Table 1. - 3.
+Check the oil level twice a day or after every 4 hours of operation during the first 24 hours of operation. - 4.
+Change the oil and oil filter after the first 24 hours of operation.